Skip to content

 Collection of electrical items

-Residents unable to take electrical items to one of the NLWA reuse and recycling centres can arrange a bulky waste collection
+If you cannot take electrical items to one of the NLWA reuse and recycling centres, you can book a bulky waste collection instead.

-For more information please visit the North London Waste Authority website.
+For more information visit the North London Waste Authority website.

 Recycling banks for small electrical items